MicrosoftDocs/SupportArticles-docs/support/azure/azure-monitor/app-insights/java-standalone-troubleshoot.md

 #Customer intent: As an Application Insights for Java user, I want to understand how to troubleshoot common issues so I can use it effectively.
 ---

-# Troubleshooting guide: Azure Monitor Application Insights for Java
+# Troubleshoot guide: Azure Monitor Application Insights for Java

 This article provides troubleshooting information to resolve common issues that might occur when you're instrumenting a Java application with the Java agent for Application Insights.
 Application Insights is a feature of the Azure Monitor platform service.